pachyderm/docs-content/2.3.x/deploy-manage/deploy/aws-deploy-pachyderm.md

       1. In the **Identity Provider** drop down, select the *OpenID Connect provider URL* of your EKS and `sts.amazonaws.com` as the Audience.
       1. Attach the newly created permission to the Role.
       1. Name it.
       1. Retrieve the **Role arn**.
-You will need it in your values.yaml annotations when deploying Pachyderm.
+You will need it in your values.yaml annotations when deploying {{%productName%}}.

 ### (Optional) Set Up Bucket Encryption

 Amazon S3 supports two types of bucket encryption — server-side encryption (SSE-S3) and AWS Key Management Service (AWS KMS), which stores customer master keys.
-When creating a bucket for your Pachyderm cluster, you can set up either of them.
-Because Pachyderm requests that buckets do not include encryption information, the method that you select for the bucket is applied.
+When creating a bucket for your {{%productName%}} cluster, you can set up either of them.
+Because {{%productName%}} requests that buckets do not include encryption information, the method that you select for the bucket is applied.

 {{% notice info%}}
-Setting up communication between Pachyderm object storage clients and AWS KMS to append encryption information to Pachyderm requests is not supported and not recommended.
+Setting up communication between {{%productName%}} object storage clients and AWS KMS to append encryption information to {{%productName%}} requests is not supported and not recommended.
 {{%/notice%}}